 However, it was not all smooth sailing for the former WWF Champion (a very, very brief reign).
 His life was hard due to his condition making him one of the largest men alive, with the constant travel due to wrestling bringing him excruciating pain, especially when travelling by plan.
 He was said to rent out the entire row just to be able to sit comfortably.
 His pain stayed with him until his death and he turned to alcohol to help numb the pain.

 Luckily, he had many friends in the business who took care of him.
-He was well respected and beloved by eevruone he met, and everyone knew if you got on Andre’s good side then you had a friend for life.
+He was well respected and beloved by everyone he met, and everyone knew if you got on Andre’s good side, then you had a friend for life.
 He was treated well by the Hart family in Calgary, and regularly wrestled for Stampede wrestling in Canada, where Bret Hart and his family cut their teeth as wrestlers.

 Bret Hart and Andre the Giant and two of the most respected men in professional wrestling.
 Andre was a giant gentle, loved by everyone who met him, and was loyal to the friends who trusted him.
 Hart was a supreme worker in the ring, and a straight shooter out of it.
 He has had classic matches with people all over the world.
-I’ve written another story of his, you can click here to read it here.
-Bret Hart Ultimate Warrior

 Bret Hart and Andre Nearly Died In A Car Crash